Telefonica/latch-sdk-python/README.md

 [Steps to add  new web3 app in latch-website](doc/Latch_WEB3_Apps.pdf)

+We add a new method to pair the web3 applications, now we have two new parameters.
 The two additional parameters are:
 - WEB3WALLET: The Ethereum-based address wallet for the user that wants to pair the service.
 - WEB3SIGNATURE: A proof-of-ownership signature of a constant, in order to verify that the user owns the private key of the wallet.
 You can use https://etherscan.io/verifiedSignatures# to sign the following message: